JJCamachoVargas/MLHadoop/README.md

 IDE used: Eclipse IDE with HDT (Hadoop Development Tools) plugin installed.
 Hadoop version used: 1.2.1

-Please STAR if you like tihs :P
+Please STAR if you like this :P